 Activity within the site will be captured for tracking and monitoring purposes.
 This information will be used to generate reports on usage and to determine popular areas of the site.

-Visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Settings.
+Use Ads Settings to opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.

-To ensure that our customers may continue to validate transfers of personal data from Europe to the U.S. under EU data protection laws, Widen is immediately offering its customers a data processing addendum incorporating the European Commission’s standard contractual clauses commonly known as “model clauses.”
+To ensure that our customers may continue to validate transfers of personal data from Europe to the U.S. under EU data protection laws, this data processing addendum incorporates the European Commission’s standard contractual clauses commonly known as “model clauses.”
 Please note that the model clauses will apply to the extent there is not another legal basis in place to validate the transfer of personal data from the EU to the U.S.

 The model clauses are contract templates developed by the European Commission as one mechanism for contracting parties to legalize the cross-border transfer of personal data from Europe.
 Widen’s new data processing addendum automatically incorporates the model clauses as long as transfers of personal data are not legalized by an alternative compliance standard recognized by the European Commission.

 In accordance with The Digital Millennium Copyright Act, please notify the designated agent of Widen Enterprises, Inc. of any

 claimed infringements by using the Directory of Service Provider Agents for Notification of Claims of Infringement or go directly

 to the Widen Enterprises, Inc. Interim Designation of Agent to Receive Notification of Claimed Infringement form.